sike25/unireps.github.io/_posts/2025-10-25-phase-diagram-playbook.md

 W_i \leftarrow U V^\top, \qquad \text{where } U \Sigma V^\top = \operatorname{SVD}\!\big(X_i^\top S\big).
 $$

-*The above formulation reflects our shared T assumption - since all the subjects from the dataset used for developing the pipeline had the exact same numebr of frames in their time series.
+*The above formulation reflects our shared-T assumption - since all the subjects from the dataset used for developing the pipeline had the exact same number of frames in their time series.

 ---